Battle of LaFayette: Battle

-At around 3:30 a.m, June 24, Col. Charles Armistead, after being split from Col. James Neely’s brigade which Pillow accompanied, arrived at the western perimeter of LaFayette.
+At around 3:30 a.m, June 24, Col. Charles Armistead's 16th Confederate Cavalry Regiment, after being split from Col. James Neely’s brigade which Pillow accompanied, arrived at the western perimeter of LaFayette.
 Alabamians, Mississippians, and Tennesseans comprised the Confederate forces.
 Pillow, Neely, and their soldiers arrived a half-hour later, the same time at which Armistead's skirmishers would fire the first shots.
 Many soldiers of the 7th Kentucky were captured by Confederate forces approaching from the east and north after being awaked by alarms at about this time.
 The remaining soldiers barricaded themselves in the courthouse with sacks of corn, and there was a lack of ammunition and water while they were there.

 At around 5 a.m, Pillow stated that Watkins should surrender or risk the town being set on fire.
 Watkins declined the demand.
 Following this reply, Pillow attacked the courthouse.
 The siege lasted over three hours before, in an unprecedented move at about 8:30, Colonel John Croxton, commander of the 4th Kentucky Mounted Infantry, took the Confederates by surprise by attacking them from behind.
 A Union soldier, having escaped the siege, had traveled 8 mi north on horseback, finding Croxton at Rock Springs Church.
 Pillow and his men soon retreated, marking a Union victory.
 Throughout the battle, Chattooga Academy, also known as John B. Gordon Hall, was in the line of fire and was the location of an intense skirmish.
 The Lafayette Presbyterian Church served as a field hospital during the battle.